leprodupure/sally/doc/microservices.md

 Here is a logical breakdown of services that would support the application's goals:

+### Core Infrastructure

+This is not a runtime microservice but a foundational infrastructure stack responsible for deploying shared resources.

+*   **Responsibility**: Manages and deploys the core, shared infrastructure that all other services depend on.
+This includes:
+    *   The **Amazon Aurora PostgreSQL Cluster**.
+    *   The main **API Gateway** instance.
+    *   Core networking components (e.g., VPC, subnets).
+    *   The S3 bucket and CloudFront distribution for the **Frontend SPA**.
+*   **Interactions**: This stack is deployed first.
+It provides outputs (like the database cluster ARN, VPC ID, API Gateway ID) that are consumed by the individual microservice deployment stacks.
+*   **Deployment**: Managed via Terraform in a dedicated directory (`infra/core/`).

 ### 1. Auth Service (Implemented via AWS Cognito)

 *   **Responsibility**: Implemented using **AWS Cognito** to manage the user directory, user sign-up/sign-in, credential